CB External Monitor

 Chromebook supporting external monitorsMost times you will need an adapter cable to connect your Chromebook to a monitor.
 To learn what type of cable you need, check the Chromebook Compatible Devices.

 2. Use the port to find the correct adapter (ex.
-USB-c port).
+HDMI adapter).

 3. Plug the adapter into the monitor, then into your Chromebook port.